ChrisMusson/FPL-ID-Map/README.md

 # ID Map

-An ID map between Opta (code column in Master.csv), FPL, FBRef, Understat, Transfermarkt, and FotMob.
+An ID map between Opta (code column in Master.csv), FPL, FBRef, Understat, and Transfermarkt.
 To load the latest CSV, you can do something like

 ```python
 import pandas as pd